shizhuoxing/scISA-Tools/README.md

 ```
 perl scGene_matrix.pl -tgsbcumi flnc.cellBC_UMI_correction.xls -tmap flnc.filtered.tmap -topbc 2500 -outdir ./ -sample TEST
 ```

+**【Important Notice：Due to years of development, tools for RNA isoform recognition and quantification from long-read RNA sequencing data are evolving rapidly.
+Therefore, after obtaining well-aligned FLNC reads, it is recommended to use [IsoQuant] for subsequent isoform recognition and quantification to achieve more accurate results!】**

 ## Step7 Collapse Redundant Isoforms, Classification and Quality Control of Non-Redundant Isoforms